FHN LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, June 05, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in First Horizon Corporation ("First Horizon" or the "Company") (: FHN) of a class action securities lawsuit.
+NEW YORK, June 8, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in First Horizon Corporation ("First Horizon" or the "Company") (NYSE: FHN) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of First Horizon investors who were adversely affected by alleged securities fraud between February 28, 2022 and May 3, 2023.
 Follow the link below to get more information and be contacted by a member of our team: